With the emergence of COVID-19, keeping vulnerable care home residents safe and well has never been such high priority.

 The digital care home service coordinates the monitoring of blood pressure, temperature, weight, heart rate, C02, Sp02 and risk of undernutrition.
-The service acts as an early warning system, highlighting changes in health which may otherwise go unnoticed.
+The service acts as an early warning system, highlighting changes in health.

 The service can be used to intensively monitor patients discharged from hospital and data can be reviewed by NHS teams including an NHS 111 operator or a GP.
 Based on the information entered, care home staff can receive recommendations and guidance on next steps and alerts can be generated within triage dashboards for healthcare professionals to review.